What Happens to My Kids if I am Sick or Die?

-Example: A friend or relative of yours has died.
+Example 1: A friend or relative has died.
 That person had asked you to take care of her children.
-You can file a “third-party custody action” asking for custody.
+You can file a "third-party custody action" asking for custody.

-Another example: a relative is too sick to care for his children.
-You get physical custody, not guardianship.
+Example 2: a relative is too sick to care for his children.
+You get physical custody.
+You do not get guardianship.
 The sick parent keeps his parental rights.
 You take care of the children.

 Maybe.
 You can give up your parental rights through the adoption process.
-The other parent gets notice of the adoption and can challenge it.
+The other parent gets notice of the adoption.
+They can challenge (try to stop) it.

 A court can terminate (end) someone's parental rights if that parent